The Department of Computer Science offers M.S. and Ph.D. degrees.

 GRE – GRADUATE RECORD EXAM

-Results of the General Test of the Graduate Record Examination (GRE) are required for all applicants.
+Results of the General Test of the Graduate Record Examination (GRE) are optional for all applicants.
 There is no required minimum score on the GRE.
 Georgetown University’s reporting code is 5244.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
-Applications will not be considered without GRE scores.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 ENGLISH PROFICIENCY: TOEFL / IELTS